uhvogala/kacanopen/doc/Installation.md

 - `-DDRIVER=<name>`

 	Specify the driver to compile and use.
-At the moment, the following drivers are available: lincan, peak_linux, serial, socket, virtual, dummy.
+At the moment, the following drivers are available: lincan, peak_linux, serial, socket, virtual, dummy, dynamic_posix.

 - `-DBUILD_DRIVERS=<;-separated-list of names>`